pVlady/Learn-Python/README.md

 # python_wiki
-The usefull samples | snippets | classes for python programmers.
+The usefull samples | snippets | modules for python programmers.